Lenny Wilkens: Early life

 Leonard Randolph Wilkens was born on October 28, 1937, in Brooklyn, New York.
 Wilkens grew up in the Bedford–Stuyvesant neighborhood of Brooklyn.
 His father was African-American and his mother was Irish American.
 Wilkens was raised in the Catholic faith.

 At Boys High School, Wilkens was a basketball teammate of longtime Major League Baseball star Tommy Davis, and played for coach Mickey Fisher.

 College career

-Wilkens was a two-time All-America (1959 and 1960) at Providence College.
+Wilkens was a two-time All-American (1959 and 1960) at Providence College.
 He led the team to their first NIT appearance in 1959, and to the NIT finals in 1960.
 When he graduated, Wilkens was, with 1,193 points, the second-ranked scorer in Friar history (he has since dropped to 26th as of 2011).
 In 1996, Wilkens's No. 14 jersey was retired by the college, the first alumnus to receive such an honor.
 In honor of his collegiate accomplishments, Wilkens was one of the inaugural inductees into the College Basketball Hall of Fame in 2006.